 Road traffic accidents have been mostly implicated in the majority of cases of cervical subluxations.
-One study found motor vehicle collisions accountable in 51% of such cases, followed by fall-related injuries in 41% such cohort study.
+One study found motor vehicle collisions accountable in 51% of such cases, followed by fall-related injuries in 41% of this cohort.

-The acceleration/deceleration injury and the direct impact at the neck account for such subluxation.
+The acceleration/deceleration injury and the direct impact on the neck account for such subluxation.

-There is the interplay of various dynamic movements that can lead to multispectral patterns of associated injuries in conjunction with the cervical subluxations.
-The Allen and Ferguson classification system have categorized the principle loading forces with the resultant spinal injuries as:
+There is the interplay of various dynamic movements that can lead to multispectral patterns of associated injuries in conjunction with cervical subluxations.
+The Allen and Ferguson classification system has categorized the principle loading forces with the resultant spinal injuries as: